 Tong Lin (extreme right)

 Elated about the win, Fiona and her team express gratitude to her lecturers in NYP.
 “This was not the result of a single person’s idea or effort, but the result of everyone’s creativity.
 Without the guidance from our lecturers, we may not have come up with such a great product.”
 The team now hopes to introduce Mangolina into the market and share this healthy dessert with everyone.

-Be innovative and enterprising, choose your own adventure at NYP Open House from 8 to 10 Jan 2015!
+Have the desire to change the world with your invention?
+Be innovative and enterprising, choose your own adventure at NYP Open House from 7 to 9 Jan 2016!

 Published in the Jan 2016 Issue of Teenage Magazine.
 Reproduced with Permission.